liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-locked-sites.md

 ## Overview

-When a site is configured as "No Access" in SharePoint, the site is inaccessible for users and the system.
-As a result, the various premigration scans are configured to ignore any site configured as "No Access".
+When a site is configured as **No Access** in SharePoint, the site is inaccessible for users and the system.
+As a result, the various premigration scans are configured to ignore any site configured as **No Access**.
 It's **locked**.

 ## Data Migration

 Locked sites can't be migrated to the target environment, as the migration tooling is unable to read the site contents.

 > [!IMPORTANT]
-> Any site configured as "No Access" (locked) in SharePoint is skipped.
+> Any site configured as **No Access** (locked) in SharePoint is skipped.
 To see a list of locked site collections see the Locked Sites scan output.

 ## Preparing for Migration

 Ensure the list of locked sites is correct.
-If you have sites that are incorrectly marked as "No Access", update their lock status to "Not Locked".
+If you have sites that are incorrectly marked as **No Access**, update their lock status to **Not Locked**.

 ## Post Migration